Fchat-Horizon/Horizon/README.md

 3. **Settings**: Horizon adds additional settings under the settings button.
    - _The Horizon tab_: Contains general settings for Horizon
    - _The Smart Filters tab_: Here you can configure the smart filters. **Be aware that this is a work in progress!**

+## Moving over from F-Chat Rising
+1. It is recommended to create a backup of your logs and such.
+2. Deinstall F-Chat Rising, before installing F-Chat Horizon.
+3. Your settings, channels, ads, logs, etc. can easily be moved over by copying or moving the related files:
+   - For Windows users, the files containing this information are saved in `%appdata%\fchat\data` and can be moved or copied to `%appdata%\horizon-electron\data`.
+4. That's it!
+You are set and can start using F-Chat Horizon.

 ## Wiki